DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

   to see your awesome nginx welcome running.
   She tells you that the dumb fuck you are, you do not have public IP and ports forwarded.<br>
-  To get that working is bit challenging, probably deserves own page, not really speedrun, but thorough steps as shit gets sideways fast and people can dick around for hours trying wrong shit.
+  To get that working can be a bit challenging - [port forwarding guide](https://github.com/DoTheEvo/selfhosted-apps-docker/blob/master/network-knowledge-base/port_forwarding.md)
 * everything here is just basic setup that breaks easily, server got dynamic IP, turn it off for a weekend and it might get a different ip assigned next time it starts.
 Nginx container is not set to start on boot,...